jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 what is a file?
 *********************************************************************************

-A file_ is a collection or container for text, like paper we write or print on and keep in a folder.
+A file_ is a collection or box for text, like paper we write or print on and keep in a folder.
 Their names usually end with an extension (optionally) to show the type of file_.
 For example

 * ``.txt`` for a `plain text`_ file_
 * ``.sh`` for a bash_ file_